 Thrombolytics

 Before they give a patient TNK, stroke team members have to complete several steps, including a neurological assessment, a CAT or CT scan of the brain, bloodwork, and more.
 Pharmacists also have to prepare the medication.
-Stroke team members work to complete these steps as quickly as possible so that they can give patients TNK as soon as possible.
+Stroke team members work to complete these steps as quickly so they can give patients TNK as soon as possible.
 We track the percentage of patients who get to UVA Health within 2 hours of “last known well” (defined as the last time they were known to not have symptoms) and receive TNK within 3 hours of that last known well.

 A higher number is better.